Skip to main content

 Staying safe around the new reservoir

-Site C reservoir filling began on August 25, 2024.
-There are new hazards on the water, which will be present during reservoir filling and for at least the first year afterwards as the surrounding land continues to stabilize.
+Site C reservoir filling began on August 25, 2024 and took about 11 weeks to complete.
+There are new hazards on the water, which will be present for at least the first year following reservoir filling, as the surrounding land continues to stabilize.

 We ask the public to be extremely cautious around the reservoir until it has been determined safe, as we monitor for safety and slope stability.

-All public boat launches between Fort St. John and Hudson's Hope will remain closed for at least one year after filling is complete, until the reservoir is deemed safe.
+All public boat launches between Fort St. John and Hudson's Hope will remain closed until at least spring 2026.

 Your safety is our top priority.
 Please stay off the reservoir and use caution when close to the new shoreline, particularly near steep slopes.
 These are some of the hazards you'll encounter:

 Strong currents: Close to the dam, there will be strong currents as water is drawn into the underwater intakes of the powerhouse.
-We will post boater warning signs and a debris boom will prevent boaters from getting too close to the dam.
+Please follow all safety signage.

-Waves: Waves may occur on the reservoir, caused by wind or slope instabilities, as sections of shoreline settle into the reservoir during the filling process.
+Waves: Waves may occur on the reservoir, caused by wind or slope instabilities, as sections of shoreline settle into the reservoir.

-Floating woody debris: As the water rises, woody debris (logs, saplings, bushes, and plants) will float to the surface.
-Over time, the debris will float downstream, to be caught and removed by a debris boom.
+Floating wood debris: Over time, vegetation debris (logs, saplings, bushes, and plants) will float downstream, to be caught and removed by a debris boom.

-Unstable shoreline and erosion: During the reservoir filling process, sections of shoreline will settle, erosion will speed up in some areas, and new slides may occur.
+Unstable shoreline and erosion: Sections of the reservoir shoreline will settle, erosion will speed up in some areas, and new slides may occur.
 Please be careful when near the shoreline, look for signs of active erosion and slope movements, and maintain a safe distance from these areas.

 Safety monitoring